MetPX/sarracenia/doc/sr_subscribe.1.rst

 When **suppress_duplicates** (also **cache** ) is set to a non-zero time interval, each new message is compared against ones received within that interval, to see if it is a duplicate.
-Duplicate are not processed further.
+Duplicates are not processed further.
 What is a duplicate?
 A file with the same name (including parts header) and checksum.
 Every *hearbeat* interval, a cleanup process looks for files in the cache that have not been referenced in **cache** seconds, and deletes them, in order to keep the cache size limited.
 Different settings are appropriate for different use cases.

-A raw integer interval is in seconds, if the suffix m,h,d,w are used, then the interval is in minutes, hours, days, or weeks.
-After the interval expires the contents are dropped, so duplicates separate by a large enough interval will get through.
+A raw integer interval is in seconds, if the suffix m,h,d, or w are used, then the interval is in minutes, hours, days, or weeks.
+After the interval expires the contents are dropped, so duplicates separated by a large enough interval will get through.
 A value of 1d (day) or 1w (week) can be appropriate.

 **Use of the cache is incompatible with the default *parts 0* strategy**, one must specify an